BetaHuhn/deta-base-orm/README.md

 })
 ```

+> Creating a document doesn't save it to Deta Base automatically.
+It only exists locally until you call `.save()`

 ### Saving a document

+To save a document to your Deta Base, call `.save()`:

 ```ts
 await document.save()
 ```

-You can also create and save a document in one go:
+You can also create and save a document in one go by calling `.save()` on your Base instance instead of `.create()`:

 ```ts
 const document = await Base.save({